blazejba/gp2/README.md

 ###### 7.1.2 Pruning
-Sometimes tree has to be pruned.
 This method will be used for reducing the depth of the trees that exceeded the `max_depth` in depth-restricted genetic programming experiments, e.g. in a result of the subtree crossover.

 ###### 7.1.3 Headless chicken mutation